harrisonzhy/mean-mst/README.md

-# fast-msts
+# mean-mst

-A fast, cache-optimized Kruskal's algorithm to find the mean weight of Euclidean Minimum Spanning Trees (MSTs).
+Fast SIMD implementation of Kruskal's algorithm to find the mean weight of Euclidean Minimum Spanning Trees.